MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 		tar -zxf Microsoft-R-Server-8.0.0-TERA14S11.tar.gz

-  8. Change directory to the Revolution-R-Enterprise-7.4.1-TERA14Sxx directory created in Step 7:
+  8. Change directory to the one directory created in Step 7:

 		cd Microsoft-R-Server-8.0.0-TERA14S10